KgomotsoSephiri/GBG-Eats/README.md

         trackOrder(email);

-        System.out.println("\n✅ Thank you for ordering with FastBite!");
+        System.out.println("\n✅ Thank you for ordering with GBG Eats!");
-        System.out.println("Your delicious meal is on the way!");
+        System.out.println("Your special meal is on its way!");
     }

     private static void displayMenu() {